This course has a Placement Year option

-International Business provides the fundamentals of national and international market economies and the multivalent forces that shape the operating environments of organisations, both nationally and internationally.
+The International Business BSc is a highly relevant course in today’s commercial climate.
+It covers the fundamentals of national and international market economies and looks at the many forces that shape the operating environments of organisations worldwide.

-The emphasis of this degree is on globalisation issues generated by multinational enterprises (MNEs) that account for over fifty percent of global output.
-A deeper understanding of the commercial power of MNEs will help students to position themselves strategically in a competitive job market.
+The emphasis of this degree is on the challenges created by globalisation, challenges which are particularly relevant to multinational enterprises (MNEs) as they account for over fifty percent of global output.
+A deeper understanding of the commercial power of MNEs is key to understanding how and why companies expand in an increasingly competitive market.

 - Introduction to Management Enquiry